Skip to main content

 deployment.apps/redis-leader 1/1 1 1 83s

-It may take a while until service frontend will get external-ip allocated.
-You can use kubectl wait to wait for: Deployment frontend being available:
+It may take a while until the service frontend gets an external IP address allocated to it.
+You can use kubectl wait to wait for each of the components to become available:

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} wait --for=condition=available -n guestbook deployment frontend --timeout=240s